-From the moment I was hospitalized with pre-eclampsia, I found that I had much to learn rather quickly.
+From the moment I was hospitalized with pre-eclampsia at twenty four weeks, I found that I had much to learn rather quickly.
 It started when I had to learn what pre-eclampsia was and continued through out preemie life.
 Even now, I am still learning.
-Here are ten things that I learned about life from having a preemie.
+Here are ten things that I learned about life from having a preemie born at twenty six weeks.

 2) Heroes don’t always wear capes.
-Sometimes they wear scrubs (as is the case of NICU nurses) and other times they are disguised in street clothes (like Charlie’s therapists).
+Sometimes they wear scrubs (as is the case of NICU nurses) and other times they are disguised in street clothes (like Charlie’s therapists or other people who show unexpected kindness).

 3) Perfect does not always mean flawless… especially when used in the context of people.
 Quality of life is independent of ability.